zorantica/dome/README.md

 - Utilities such as: prepare installation scripts for binary files, source wrapping, export source (for GIT or other version control)

 ## Change Log
+- 5.1.0 - Export patch and release scripts for SQL Plus
 - 5.0.0 - List of application objects changed by current user (helper to add application objects to patch)
 - 4.9.1 - Patch warnings (empty patch...) displayed on patch list
 - 4.9.0 - Hidden task group (useful for testing or instructions)